-This article was written by medical doctor and Black Belt Marc Barton, who is also the head instructor at Jiu Jitsu Brotherhood London.
+This article was written by Marc Barton, who is a 2nd degree Jiu-Jitsu Black Belt under Mauricio Gomes.
+Marc is the head instructor at Kingston Jiu Jitsu and is also a qualified medical doctor.

 Jiu-Jitsu is commonly referred to as human chess, an incredible activity that requires the athlete to have a perfect blend of physical and cognitive skills to achieve mastery.
 This is why, in my opinion, caffeine is an ideal performance enhancer, as it has been proven to have beneficial effects on both muscular performance and the central nervous system.